openafs-contrib/ansible-openafs/docs/source/modules/openafs_wait_for_quorum.rst

 .. _openafs_wait_for_quorum_module:

-openafs_wait_for_quorum -- Wait for the dbserver connection and quorom
+openafs_wait_for_quorum -- Wait for the dbserver connection and quorum
 ======================================================================

 .. contents::